ataraxao/cwa/README.md

 - **This is not child support avoidance.** Child-related statutory rights and obligations are not waivable by private contract.
 - **Administrator transition exists.** The contract includes resignation and replacement mechanics (including replacement by joint instruction), plus dispute-resolution tools to preserve the control structure during transitions.
 - **Narrow restitution carve-out exists.** The contract contains a narrow outside-the-pool restitution remedy for intentional dissipation not prevented by the controls (as determined by a final award).

+## Two-tier use (general users vs. HNW)

+This template is designed for broad adoption as a governance-only, ring-fenced account mechanism.

+- **General users (most people):** The CWA is typically used as a standalone governance wrapper for a restricted investment pool.
+The main risk controls are operational: keep the vehicle investment-only, avoid commingling, and keep shared purchases inside the Joint Asset protocol.

+- **HNW / high-exposure users:** Many sophisticated users also implement separate structural planning (trusts/entities and jurisdictional planning) to reduce tail risk if the agreement is attacked in litigation.
+This repository does not provide asset-protection or estate-planning advice.
+If you have substantial wealth or complex cross-state exposure, consult specialized counsel.

 ## How to review / provide feedback (high-signal critique welcome)